sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>glibc-headers-x86</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Additional internal header files for glibc-devel.
+Short desc    : Additional internal header files for glibc-devel.
 URL          : http://www.gnu.org/software/glibc/
-Лицензия     : LGPLv2+ and LGPLv2+ with exceptions and GPLv2+ and GPLv2+ with exceptions and BSD and Inner-Net and ISC and Public Domain and GFDL
+License      : LGPLv2+ and LGPLv2+ with exceptions and GPLv2+ and GPLv2+ with exceptions and BSD and Inner-Net and ISC and Public Domain and GFDL
-Описание     : The glibc-headers-x86 package contains the architecture-specific
+Descript     : The glibc-headers-x86 package contains the architecture-specific
              : header files which cannot be included in glibc-devel package.
 ```